 With no professional team left in Toronto, the semi-pro league enjoyed success at the gate and already after six weeks more attendance marks had passed the 1969 total of 23,700.
 First Portuguese were the biggest success taking $18,000 at the gate, double of what number two Hellas took in.

 The league kept their semi-pro status with players recieving an average of $30 a game plus bonuses for wins and ties.
 In an interview during the season with the Toronto Star, Croatia’s Marijan Bilic compared the league with the third division in Yugoslavia and added that the league only had about 14-15 good players.

-Toronto Croatia was suspended as the result of linesman George Bailey suffering broken ribs on August 23.
+Toronto Croatia was suspended as a result of linesman George Bailey suffering broken ribs after an attack by a Croatia player on August 23.
 Toronto Croatia put up a $1,000 bond with the Ontario Football Association as part of the reinstatement.